iTrace: Click-Based Gaze Visualization on the Apple Vision Pro: Future Work

 \textbf{Synchronization between Gaze and video.} An entailment can be obtained to eliminate the delay between the video recording and gaze data in spatial eye tracking by allowing the video recording on the Vision Pro device, rather than by the server.
 This will enable both processes to start simultaneously, and the resulting heatmap will visualize the user's gaze with more accurate timing.

-\textbf{Precision score evaluation.} The precision score can be improved to remain at a fixed distance and position for all participants, allowing the initial testing conditions to be consistent across users.
+\textbf{Precision score evaluation.} The precision score can be improved to maintain a fixed distance and position for all participants, ensuring consistent initial testing conditions across users.
 Further improvements could include adding multiple targets to test the accuracy in different parts of the user's field of view, rather than just at a central location.

 \textbf{3D Spatial heatmaps.} The gaze data captured in the spatial eye tracking is visualized as a 2D heatmap projected onto the video.
 Future development can add depth to the gaze points and visualize them as a 3D heatmap.
-This will more accurately depict than previous works such as \cite{rolff2022gaze}.
-Users will look in space and acquire a more immersive visualization, and the researchers will get better information for in-depth analysis.
+This will provide a more accurate depiction than previous works, such as \cite{rolff2022gaze}.
+Users will explore the space and gain a more immersive visualization, and researchers will obtain better information for in-depth analysis.

 \textbf{VR Compatibility.} A new feature can be explored to enable eye tracking to work across other applications, websites, and virtual environments.
-This will increase the system's applicability by making it helpful for analyzing attention in different applications on the Vision Pro.
+This will enhance the system's applicability by making it more helpful for analyzing attention in various applications on the Vision Pro.
 Designers could track user experience and usability in websites, app prototypes, virtual environments, and games.